NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/1. Dynamic Array/README.md

 # Dynamic Array

 A dynamic array is a data structure that is often used when the number of elements, that must be stored, is unknown during compile time.
-A Dynamic Array is especially convenient for searching based on a given index and insertion & deletion at the back of the Array.
+A Dynamic Array is especially convenient for **searching** based on a given index and **insertion & deletion** at the **back** of the Array.

 ## Characteristics

 The time complexity is defined:
 - Insertion:
     - O(n), in case shifting or resizing is required, which might be applicable to part of array:
-        - Start
+        - Front
         - Middle
-        - End
+        - Back
     - O(1), in case no shifting and resizing is required, which might be applicable to part of array:
-        - End
+        - Back
 - Deletion:
     - O(n), in case shifting or resizing is required, which might be applicable to part of array:
-        - Start
+        - Front
         - Middle
-        - End
+        - Back
     - O(1), in case no shifting or resizing is required, which might be applicable to part of array:
-        - End
+        - Back
 - Search:
     - O(n), in case the index of the searched element is unknown
     - O(1), in case the index of the searched element is known